The AGORA High-resolution Galaxy Simulations Comparison Project. VIII: Disk Formation and Evolution of Simulated Milky Way Mass Galaxy Progenitors at $1<z<5$: Introduction

 Moreover, observations from the Atacama Large Millimeter/submillimeter Array (ALMA) have revealed that many recently discovered high-redshift disks are surprisingly well-settled, with rotation clearly dominating over random turbulent motions \citep[e.g.,][]{2023A&A...679A.129R, 2024A&A...689A.273R, 2024MNRAS.535.2068R}.
 Remarkably, some even exhibit distinct features such as spiral arms and bars \citep{2023ApJ...945L..10G, 2024ApJ...968L..15K}.

 One channel for the formation of disk structures at high redshift involves a rapid compaction event induced by gas shrinkage.
 This process occurs as gas loses angular momentum through mergers or inflows of counter-rotating gas --- referred to as \textit{`wet compaction'} \citep{2014MNRAS.438.1870D, 2015MNRAS.450.2327Z, 2016MNRAS.458.4477T, 2023MNRAS.522.4515L}.
 The resulting inner mass condensation, accompanied by a starburst in the central region, is referred to as the \textit{blue nugget} phase.
 Following compaction, inside-out quenching and the subsequent formation of thin disks are expected.

-The formation of bulges through inner mass concentration further promotes the growth of thin disks \citep{2023MNRAS.525.2241H, 2024ApJ...972...73S}.
+\my{On the other hand, \cite{2023MNRAS.525.2241H} highlight a sufficiently concentrated mass profile as the primary driver of disk formation and the cessation of bursty star formation.
+The formation of bulges through inner mass concentration promotes the growth of thin disks \citep{2024ApJ...972...73S}.}

 At high redshift, misaligned gas accretion triggers central star formation that may lead to the development of a spheroidal component or further central mass growth \citep{2012MNRAS.423.1544S, 2014MNRAS.441.3679A, 2020MNRAS.497.4346K}.
 Gas-rich galaxies---especially prevalent at cosmic noon---often undergo gas fragmentation and clump formation due to disk instabilities \citep{2009ApJ...703..785D, 2010MNRAS.404.2151C, 2010ApJ...719.1230A,2023MNRAS.519.6222D}, substantially contributing to the population of starburst galaxies at $z < 4$ \citep{2024arXiv240509619F}.
 These processes introduce significant diversity in the morphologies of high-redshift disk galaxies, deviating from purely inside-out growth and underscoring the intricate interplay between stellar feedback and gaseous disk kinematics.